French Indochina: First Indochina War

 The strategy of pushing the Việt Minh into attacking well-defended bases in remote parts of the country at the end of their logistical trails was validated at the Battle of Nà Sản even though the base was relatively weak because of a lack of concrete and steel.
 French efforts were made more difficult due to the limited usefulness of armoured tanks in a forested and mountainous environment, lack of strong air forces for air cover and carpet bombing, and use of foreign recruits from other French colonies (mainly from Algeria, Morocco and even Vietnam).
 Võ Nguyên Giáp, however, used efficient and novel tactics of direct fire artillery, convoy ambushes and massed anti-aircraft guns to impede land and air supply deliveries together with a strategy based on recruiting a sizable regular army facilitated by wide popular support, a guerrilla warfare doctrine and instruction developed in China, and the use of simple and reliable war material provided by the Soviet Union.

 However, 1950 was the turning point of the war.
 Ho's government was recognised by the fellow Communist governments of China and the Soviet Union, and Mao's government subsequently gave a fallback position to Ho's forces, as well as abundant supplies of weapons.
-In October 1950, the French army suffered its first major defeat with the battle of Route Coloniale 4.
+In October 1950, the French army suffered its first major defeat with the Battle of Route Coloniale 4.
 Subsequent efforts by the French military managed to improve their situation only in the short term.
 Bảo Đại's State of Vietnam proved a weak and unstable government, and Norodom Sihanouk's Cambodia proclaimed its independence in November 1953.
-Fighting lasted until May 1954, when the Việt Minh won the decisive victory against French forces at the gruelling battle of Điện Biên Phủ.
+Laos became independent in October 1953 and the State of Vietnam became independent on 4 June 1954 (although they were still members of the French Union).
+Fighting lasted until May 1954, when the Việt Minh won the decisive victory against French forces at the gruelling Battle of Dien Bien Phu.